Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 Joris introduces himself as ratronus and shows a faked id.
 The name is barteljaap.

 Daan distrusts joris and introduces himself as Hunter.
 He grabs his warhammer to intimidate.
-They decide to le
+They decide to leave the garage

 while they leave the garage they see a billbord.
 Hunter doesnt know what the posters mean and Aki junps off the shoulder and changes into her human form

+Aki tells hunter about the posters.
+Ratronus wanted to remember i fhe saw a human change into an animal.
+He heard about this being a thing but never saw a fox change into a human before.

+Ratronus is hesitant but shakes Aki's hand.
+She asks him about his rat form.

+they head towards the tavern and don't notice the alleyway shenanigans/